 You don’t need to play an instrument to engage with our online Songwriting courses, although it’s very helpful to have musical tools at your disposal to enhance your creative writing and musical projects.
-Our Blues Guitar courses require some basic guitar knowledge, but your tutor can help you catch up, if necessary.

 I have irregular working hours.
 Can I still join the course?